OpenNebula/docs/source/deployment/node_installation/verify.rst

 * :ref:`Authenticaton <authentication>`.
 (Optional) For integrating OpenNebula with LDAP/AD, or securing it further with other authentication technologies.
 * :ref:`Sunstone <sunstone>`.
 OpenNebula GUI should working and accessible at this stage, but by reading this guide you will learn about specific enhanced configurations for Sunstone.

-If your cloud is KVM based you should also follow:
+If your cloud is KVM/LXD based you should also follow:

 * :ref:`Open Cloud Host Setup <vmmg>`.
 * :ref:`Open Cloud Storage Setup <storage>`.